nothing-githb/swottgo/README.md

 "swotide.objDump" : "objdump ${clicked_abs_path}",
 ```

-If this code is run on the `/home/desktop/a.elf` folder, below code will be run in the terminal.
+If this code is run on the `/home/desktop/a.elf` file (with right click), below code will be run in the terminal.

 ```
 $ objdump /home/desktop/a.elf